-During the laboratory session 1, the nurse will take a sample of your blood for purposes of understanding genetic factors that may influence the way you behave / feel in response to stress.
+During the screening portion of the study, the YSC study nurse will take a sample of your blood for purposes of understanding genetic factors that may influence the way you behave / feel in response to stress.
+An additional blood sample will also be drawn after five days of treatment with either the study medication or placebo to find out if new genes have turned on (activated) during that time.